andylvua/OOP_Middle/README.md

 ## Solution

-We have developed a simple web scraping API based on [Spring Boot](https://spring.io/projects/spring-boot) and [Jsoup](https://jsoup.org/).
+We have developed a simple web scraping API based on [Spring Boot](https://spring.io/projects/spring-boot) and [Jsoup](https://jsoup.org/)

+### Diagrams and used patterns

+Diagram of the project structure, use case diagram, and description of the used patterns are available in the [tasks](tasks) folder.

 ## Usage